appbaseio/esc/tagwise-search/multiple-tag-match.md

 The bool query is composed of four sections.

-- `must`: The query must appear in matching documents.
-This is similar to logical **AND**.
-This query type also participate to calculate overall query score.
-- `must_not`: The query must not appear in the any matching documents.
-In this query type the score is completely ignored.
+- `must`: All of these clauses must match.
+The equivalent of AND.
+- `must_not`: All of these clauses must not match.
+The equivalent of NOT.
+- `should`: At least one of these clauses must match.
+The equivalent of OR.
 - `filter`: The query must appear in matching documents.
 This query ignores the score and executes it in filter context.
-- `should`:

 ### Intersection Query